-- A. Directors and employees must tile financial disclosure statements with the Chief Compliance Officer, and for directors who tile disclosure statements with the Texas Ethics Commission, in the form prescribed by law for such disclosure statements. - B. Directors and employees must tile their financial disclosure statements within 30 days of their date of employment and by January 3 1st of each year.
-The President may postpone a tiling deadline for not more than 60 days on written request or for an additional period for good cause, as determined by the Chairman of the Board.
-A financial disclosure statement must be maintained by UTIMCO for at least 5 years after the date of its tiling.
+- A. Directors and employees must file financial disclosure statements with the Chief Compliance Officer, and for directors who file disclosure statements with the Texas Ethics Commission, in the form prescribed by law for such disclosure statements. - B. Directors and employees must file their financial disclosure statements within 30 days of their date of employment and by January 31st of each year.
+The President may postpone a filing deadline for not more than 60 days on written request or for an additional period for good cause, as determined by the Chairman of the Board.
+A financial disclosure statement must be maintained by UTIMCO for at least 5 years after the date of its filing.